 -Reports to the United States Government Irish views on issues affecting American interests.

 -Promotes the expansion of American exports in Ireland, advocates open markets, and assists American businesses in establishing commercial links in Ireland and the EU.

 -Facilitates cultural and educational exchange between the United States and Ireland.

-The American Embassy in Dublin is a concrete expression of the close relationship between Ireland and the United States.
+On May 23rd, 1964 the U.S. Embassy officially opened its new Chancery building on the corner of Eglin Rd and Pembroke Rd in Ballsbridge, Dublin 4.
+The building is a concrete expression of the close relationship between Ireland and the United States.
 Utilizing ancient Irish architectural features in a bold contemporary American design, it reflects the way Irish traditions have contributed to the socio-cultural scene in the U.S. today.

 In 1969 An Taisce, the National Trust of Ireland, honored the Embassy with its premier award "for effective development of a prominent corner site on a main city approach, for sympathy of scale with existing environment and interest of character, without imitation of surrounding buildings, and for integration with existing trees and street setting".

 The interior is equally successful.
 Dominating the inside is a three-storey atrium called "the rotunda”.
 Upon entering the building, the eye of the visitor is dramatically led upward to glass walls at the top of the rotunda.
 This allows the space to be bathed with natural light.
 Although originally intended as a reception area, the rotunda has been used in the past for art exhibitions, small concerts, lectures, formal receptions, and an exhibit of the moon rock.
 The interior walls facing the rotunda repeat the modular unit pattern of the building's exterior and provide balconies for the offices on all three floors.
 It is a design that facilitates easy access between offices on all levels.